talonhub/community/README.md

 Mutliple formatters can be used togther, e.g. “dubstring snake hello world,” which will insert "hello_world"

-"format help" will display the available formatters with examples.
+`format help` will display the available formatters with examples.

 Other formatter-related commands are defined here https://github.com/knausj85/knausj_talon/blob/master/misc/formatters.talon#L2